-This competitive program is open to high school (16 years or older) student leaders who participate in a youth program, attend a school or a school within a school district (others by special consideration) that are collaborating with the Brain Health Initiative.
 An authorized representative of a collaborating organization will nominate identified student leader(s).
-The qualified candidate(s) should have interest in science, medicine and/or health and well-being.
-The position is anticipated to require about 20 hours of work spring and summer 2021.
+The qualified candidate(s) should have an interest in science, medicine, and/or health and well-being.
+The position requires about 20 hours of commitment per term.
 Brain Health Scholars have the right to refuse the nomination and may withdraw from participation at any time during the project.

-The Scholar will work with the Brain Health Initiative in its effort to promote and protect brain health, fight brain illness, and improve performance for all ages throughout the Suncoast region.
-Specifically, the Scholar will help carry out the research agenda for the BHI Community Brain Health Prioritization Survey in the cities of Sarasota and Bradenton, Florida to better understand the brain health and well-being concerns, values, and attitudes of both youth and adults from the Sarasota/Lakewood Ranch/Bradenton area.
-This will be accomplished through a survey of issues in each community that leaders and citizens find to be important.
+Scholars work with the Brain Health Initiative in its effort to promote and protect brain health, prevent and fight brain illness, and improve performance for all ages throughout the Suncoast region.
+Specifically, Scholars will help carry out the community engagement, research, and innovation agenda with the Brain Health Initiative to better understand and take action on the brain health and well-being concerns, values, priorities, and attitudes of both youth and adults.
 Brain Health Scholars will receive a certificate of participation that can be included in their college application portfolio.
-The certificate also documents their service hours contributing to this unique opportunity to assist on a community-wide research study conducted by the Brain Health Initiative, an effort supported, in part, by Massachusetts General Hospital, a Harvard Medical School Teaching Hospital.
+The certificate also documents their service hours contributing to this unique opportunity to assist in the work of the Brain Health Initiative, an effort supported, in part, by Massachusetts General Hospital, a Harvard Medical School Teaching Hospital.
 Beyond supporting brain health, the experience of this program has been a differentiator during the college application process for many of BHI Brain Health scholars with elite college admission offices.
 Senior High School Brain Health Scholars may request a letter of introduction from Dr. Peabody to their top 3 choice college admission offices.
 All scholars may request a letter of support for scholarship applications.

 - Complete confidentiality agreement.